raxvan/precompiler/docs/main.md

 Separators
 ----------

-### empty whitespace
+### forward whitespace
-Captures the rest of the whitespaces and returns it as a regular whitespace.
+Captures the rest of the whitespaces and returns it as token.
 When used as define arguments this can be used as a delimiter.

 Syntax:
 1. `#w \w`

 ### whitespace
-This tokens transform into a whitespace (space or tab)

-Syntax:
+This tokens eat all whitespaces that follow them and result token is one of the following:

-1. `#n/` is a newline
+1. `#\n` is a newline
-2. `#t/` is a tab
+2. `#\t` is a tab
-3. `#s/` is a space
+3. `#\s` is a space

 ### empty separator
-Will be transformed into a whitespace token without any character.
+Will eat all following whitespaces be transformed into a token without any character.
 This can be used when you want to separate tokens whitout whitespace.

 Syntax:
-1. `#/`
+1. `#\e`

-As an example `identifier1#/Widentifier2` will generate two tokens without whitespaces
+As an example `identifier1#\e         Widentifier2` will generate two tokens separated by a blank whitespace token

 Builtin macros
 --------------